AntonEi/Skier-s-Guide/README.md

 Our guide goes beyond the slopes, delving into the intricacies of skiing techniques and strategies for skiers of all levels, from beginners to intermediates and professionals.
 Whether you're looking for the perfect resort for your next adventure or seeking advice on the latest and greatest gear, Skier's Guide has you covered.

-the live link can be found here - [Skier's Guide](https://antonei.github.io/Skier-s-Guide/)
+The live link can be found here - [Skier's Guide](https://antonei.github.io/Skier-s-Guide/)

 ![Skier's guide](assets/images/skarmbild.png)